Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 Automated daily email to all users at a configurable local time

 - What: A daily brief sent to all users at 09:00 IST containing:
-  - Core signals for EUR/USD, XAU/USD, BTC/USD from the All‑in‑One (Quantum) model
+  - Core signals for EUR/USD, XAU/USD, BTC/USD from the All‑in‑One (Quantum) model (displayed with "Intraday" timeframe label)
-  - RSI(14) on 4H: lists of pairs currently Oversold (≤30) and Overbought (≥70)
+  - RSI(14) on 4H: lists of pairs currently Oversold (≤30) and Overbought (≥70), or "No pair in overbought / oversold" if none found
   - Today's high/medium‑impact news from the local news cache (IST day)
 - Who: All user emails fetched from Supabase Auth (`auth.users`) using the service role key.
 This is the single source of truth for daily emails and does not depend on per‑product alert tables.
   - Primary source: `GET {SUPABASE_URL}/auth/v1/admin/users` with `Authorization: Bearer {SUPABASE_SERVICE_KEY}`